Being a good student in online courses and programs requires more than technology skills.

 There are common myths and misconceptions about online learning that may be helpful to examine here.
-Click on each Myth below to learn how courses at Canisius College work.
+Click on each Myth below to learn how courses at Canisius University work.

 Online courses require less time and effort than face-to-face courses in classrooms on campus.

 At Canisius, online courses are typically as rigorous as face-to-face courses and, if you aren't prepared with some of the specific aspects of the online environment (see our self-assessment survey on the previous page) can be more challenging.
 Your course may require you to learn or strengthen certain ways to communicate, such as writing or composing simple videos.
 This is to your benefit: you are receiving the same high-quality education online as you would receive on campus.
 You are also honing skills especially for internet communication, which are important in many fields today.

 Since I'm online, I am anonymous and won’t be able or don't need to interact with others.

 Most courses feature a discussion board where you can read (or listen to) other student’s input, and reply to them.
 In fact, participation may be a requirement of the course, similar to a participation requirement in face-to-face class discussions.
 This is also why online courses are as much an opportunity to get to know peers in your profession, or who have similar professional interests.